rspeer/python-ftfy/docs/accuracy.rst

 uniformly UTF-8, in practice, any encoding mistake that someone can make will be made by someone's Twitter client.

+We check what ftfy's :func:`fix_encoding` heuristic does to this data, and we aim to have the rate of false positives be indistinguishable from zero.

-This version of ftfy was evaluated on 17,000,000 tweets received from Twitter's streaming API in April 2015.
-None of them were false positives.
+A pre-release version of ftfy was evaluated on 30,880,000 tweets received from Twitter's streaming API in April 2015.
+There was 1 false positive, and it was due to a bug that has now been fixed.

 ftfy changes about 1 in every 8500 tweets.
 We sampled 1000 of these changes for further evaluation, and found: